-We are developing our Acuitas Resistome Test for rapid, high resolution testing of microbial isolates.
-The Resistome Test adds additional resistant genes for carbapenems and ESBLs, and AmpC as contrasted with our Acuitas MDRO Gene Test, and would enable higher resolution Lighthouse MDRO Management System profiling for patients with positive gene test results.
+We are developing the Acuitas Resistome Test for rapid, high resolution testing of microbial isolates.
+The Resistome Test adds additional resistant genes for carbapenems and ESBLs, and AmpC as contrasted with the Acuitas MDRO Gene Test, and would enable higher resolution Acuitas Lighthouse MDRO profiling for patients with positive gene test results.

-Lighthouse MDRO Management System Web Portal
+Acuitas Lighthouse MDRO Web Portal

-We are developing our Lighthouse MDRO Management System web portal to house Lighthouse MDRO Management System bioinformatics information, which could be used by an institution to provide to a range of infection control personnel and physicians, access to data from our CLIA lab and to allow users to generate customized tracking reports for MDROs in the institution.
+We are developing an Acuitas Lighthouse MDRO web portal to house Acuitas Lighthouse MDRO bioinformatics information, which could be used by an institution to provide to a range of infection control personnel and physicians, access to data from our CLIA lab and to allow users to generate customized tracking reports for MDROs in the institution.